mkhuthir/Si4703/README.md

 * **keywords.txt** - Keywords from this library that will be highlighted in the Arduino IDE.
 * **library.properties** - General library properties for the Arduino package manager.

+For information on installing Arduino libraries, see: http://www.arduino.cc/en/Guide/Libraries

 License Information
 -------------------